bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-Let\'s look at some of the benefits of the testing framework.
+Let&apos;s look at some of the benefits of the testing framework.

 The first benefit is that testing frameworks help to make the project more agile.
 When you add a new feature, you may need to change the old code.